Vittorio Brambilla: Formula Three, Formula Two, Sports cars

-He returned to racing in 1968, in Formula 3 and won the Italian championship in 1972, by which time he was already racing Formula 2.
-Brambilla was 2nd to Jacky Ickx in a 1970 2-heat Formula Two race at the Salzburg Ring in Salzburg, Austria.
-He drove a March BMW to 4th place in Hockenheim, in a 1973 Formula Two race.
+Brambilla returned to racing in 1968, in Formula 3 and won the Italian championship in 1972, by which time he was already racing Formula 2.
+Brambilla was second to Jacky Ickx in a 1970 2-heat Formula Two race at the Salzburg Ring in Salzburg, Austria.
+He drove a March BMW to fourth place in Hockenheim, in a 1973 Formula Two race.
 There were two 10-lap heats covering 271.5 km.
 Brambilla won the City of Enna Cup, the 5th 1973 event in the European automaker's championship for 2,000 cc cars.
 He averaged 195 km/h over 290 km.
 He drove an Abarth-Osella.
 Brambilla captured the pole for the Monza 4-hour auto race in a BMW 3.5 CSL.

 Formula One

-March 1974-1976
+March (1974-1976)

 Brambilla driving a March 761 at the 1976 German Grand Prix.

 In his first year of Formula One, Brambilla was as quick as his teammate Stuck, although more accident-prone.
 In the Swedish GP he ran in fifth until an engine problem.
 Brambilla finished tied for 18th, last, in the Formula One World Championship standings.
 In 1975 he amazed many at the Belgian GP, where he led until encountering brakes problems after 54 laps, and at the 1975 Swedish Grand Prix, where he secured pole position until a transmission failure forced him to retire after 36 laps.
 His great day came at the Österreichring in 1975, when he won a wet Austrian Grand Prix.
 He spun off and wrecked the nose of his car as he took the chequered flag, and completed his slowing down lap with the front of the car destroyed while waving to the crowd (being the first victory of an Italian driver since the 1966 Italian Grand Prix with Ludovico Scarfiotti).
 As the race was shortened, with 60% of it completed, he only received 4.5 points instead of 9 for the win.
 A more serious accident occurred that season when Brambilla crashed his March through a new curve at Watkins Glen during qualifying for the 1975 United States Grand Prix.
 He backed into a guard rail afterwards but was unhurt.
 The session ended at that point with Niki Lauda leading.
-Before his accident Brambilla was second fastest with a lap of 190.24 km/h.
+Before his accident, Brambilla was second fastest with a lap of 190.24 km/h.
 During 1976 he suffered several accidents and mechanical retirements, collecting only one point at the 1976 Dutch Grand Prix.
 He qualified his March in 8th position for the 1976 United States Grand Prix West.
 In the race Brambilla was tapped from behind by Carlos Reutemann before they reached the first turn.
 He lost the right rear wheel on his March on the 35th lap of the 1976 United States Grand Prix after holding fifth place for a time.